 Many of my patients commented that standing desks have been found to increase productivity by reducing distractions caused by moving between activities.
 They also allow for more continuous work, as there is less need for frequent breaks.
 Additionally, standing desks may be more comfortable as standing is a more natural posture.

 Is Standing 8 Hours a Day Bad For You?

 Standing for 8 hours is bad because standing in one position too long causes your blood pressure and heart rate to rise, as well as standing-related fatigue according to a 2012 study.
 So we should change our posture while standing up by stretching the neck muscles and back periodically.

 Intermittent stretching can help to prevent discomfort or pain from prolonged standing.
 It can also prevent any discomfort or pain that may come with fluid buildup in the arms and legs that can occur when sitting for long periods of time.
 Also, it is important to stand on a flat surface to avoid any discomfort or pain.
 Remove any clutter, cords, etc. around your workspace.

 We’ve all seen the standing desk trend, and it’s clear that standing is a more natural position for our bodies.
 But many people are worried about standing too long, so let’s consider whether this could be bad for you.

-Suppose you stand up straight in your office chair with good posture while not moving around.
-In that case, you’re most likely okay to stay standing indefinitely (you may want to switch out what shoes or socks you wear, though), but if those periods where you need to work on other tasks don’t happen often enough, like when someone else takes over your task for a few minutes or even an hour, then standing can cause some severe health issues.
+If you stand up straight in your office chair, with good posture, without moving, you’re probably fine staying standing indefinitely (you should switch out your shoes and socks, however).
+If those periods where you need to work on other tasks do not happen often enough, such as when someone else takes over your task for a few minutes or even an hour, prolonged standing may lead to serious health problems down the road.

 Standing for a long time can have drawbacks, but standing all day does not automatically equal bad for you.